 You’ve probably heard me say a billion times that an emergency fund is a must if you are a working professional.
 We’ll a rainy day account isn’t an emergency fund but it has a similar concept.

 A Rainy Day account is made to pay for all your small expenses, the petty ones.
-For example, let’s say your phone screen repairs or your washing machine suddenly stopped working.
+For example, let’s say your phone screen was repaired or your washing machine suddenly stopped working.